TheOdinProject/curriculum/javascript/path.md

     /ajax.md
 4. PROJECT: AJAX and Forms
     /project_ajax_forms.md

+## Linking to APIs and Your Rails Back End

+### Description
+A real web app needs a back end in order to persist its data and do sensitive operations.
+Here you'll learn how to handle use AJAX to send data requests to your Rails backend.
+You'll also get a chance to work with external APIs like Google Maps, which is something you'll probably find yourself doing quite frequently as you build your own projects in the future.

-5. Working with Javascript APIs
+1. Working with Javascript APIs
     /javascript_apis.md
-6. PROJECT: Putting Google Maps Onto Your Site /project_apis.md
+2. PROJECT: Putting Google Maps Onto Your Site /project_apis.md
+    Just about every business has a contact page with a map pointing to their location.
+Build one with the Google Maps API.
-7. Working with a Rails Back End and API /rails_backend.md
+3. Working with a Rails Back End and API /rails_backend.md
-8. PROJECT: Where's Waldo (A Photo Tagging App) /project_rails_backend.md
+4. PROJECT: Where's Waldo (A Photo Tagging App) /project_rails_backend.md
-9. Additional Helpful Stuff
-    /additional_stuff.md

 ## Server Side Javascript and Single Page Apps (Optional)

 ### Description
-This is an optional section where we will go beyond using Javascript as a facilitator of great looking and great running pages and into using Javascript as the main tool for creating those pages in the first place.
-We'll talk about using Javascript to run your server (instead of Ruby) with Node.js and about the many Javascript MV* Frameworks out there which let you build a full website as a single page run by Javascript for blazing fast user experiences.
+This is an optional section where you will learn about using Javascript to run your server (instead of Ruby) and also about Javascript frameworks which let you build a full website as a single page run by Javascript to create blazing fast user experiences.

-Much of the content in this section can be considered "supplemental" to the core needs of getting hired, but also incredibly interesting and helpful if you *do* know it.

 1. Node.js and Server-Side Javascript (Optional)
     /server_side_js.md